 - Cum GPA = 2.0 3.0

-- Students will receive an email in summer
+- · Students will receive an email in summer

 - Must meet with an advisor from the Office of Academic and Bar Success

 - Must take Legal Analysis (373a)

-- 1. Successfully complete Legal Analysis (373a) by the end of their second year in law school - 2.
+- 1. Successfully complete Legal Analysis (373a) by the end of their second year in law school (for full-time students) and by the end of their third year in law school (for part-time/Flex JD students). - 2.
 Meet with a faculty member from the Office of Academic and Bar Success as soon as feasible after being identified as subject to the policy, to discuss (a) the reasons for their being subjected to the policy, (b) the purpose of the policy, and (c) class scheduling for their ensuing years in law school.